MehdiKallel/PAIS-Lab/README.md

    - The corresponding orders are removed from the queue.
    - The matched orders, along with the rule, are added to the results queue.
    - A notification is sent to the waiting the task that its implementation has finished execution.
+4. If there are no matches, the order is queued in the orders queue.

 ## Example:
 1. **Navigate to the following url**: https://cpee.org/flow/?monitor=https://cpee.org/flow/engine/22643/